MajorTomAW/EditorContentValidation/README.md

 # Editor Content Validation

-Adds a dedicated button to the toolbar that lets you validate all currently checked out files.
+Plugin version of Lyra's Editor Content Validation process which adds a dedicated button to the toolbar that lets you validate all currently checked out files.
-> Extracted from the Lyra Starter Game